+Even so, I did a quick Google search on viewing the total eclipse without the special glasses.
+I sneaked in another search for the exact viewing time near San Francisco.
 I printed out instructions on making a pinhole camera “to give to a friend” and then bookmarked the link.
 But I wasn’t going to do anything with it because I didn’t have time.

-This morning, Monday, August 21, 2017, worldwide focus was on the eclipse.
+That morning, Monday, August 21, 2017, worldwide focus was on the eclipse.
 It was wonderful to see all news channels talking about nothing else.
 We were all of one mind, waiting to witness this occurrence of a lifetime.
 I was paying attention.
 I was marking this event.
 I would remember this always.
 That was enough.

 I had my pinhole camera.
 Since I didn’t actually have to leave for my appointment for another hour, and there was a narrow patch of sunlight in my back patio, there was no reason not to try out the camera.

 I’d also read about using a colander, so I tried that first.
 It worked, but I was more interested the pinhole camera.
 Sure enough, a very tiny image of the crescent sun appeared on the paper “projection screen.”

 But I’m not the only one who found time to view the eclipse.
 One clever ant did, too.
 This fine explorer – a scout, no doubt — appeared on the pinhole “negative” or “screen” where the eclipse image was displayed.
 It wandered along the edge of the paper and then stepped across the page towards the sun image.
 The eclipsed orb was almost too small for me to see but the perfect size for the ant.
 It seemed as interested in the astral event as I was and continued wandering about the screen until the “camera” was removed.